chetty-the-yeti/automation-scripts/Career/README.md

 # Utility Scripts

 > **Note:** All scripts in this repository have been reviewed and sanitized to remove any sensitive or personal information prior to sharing.
-> These examples demonstrate scripting and automation skills developed through Cloud and Systems Engineering work, with a focus on PowerShell automation, runbooks, and AWS/Azure environments.
+> These examples demonstrate scripting and automation skills developed through Cloud and git Systems Engineering work, with a focus on PowerShell automation, runbooks, and AWS/Azure environments.

 A collection of scripts for automating common system tasks, cloud operations, and infrastructure management.
 Many examples are PowerShell scripts and runbooks used in production for AWS and Azure automation.